browseract-ai/n8n-nodes-browseract/README.md

 ⚠️ **Note:** The API key is sensitive information.
 Please keep it secure and never share it publicly.

-## Compatibility

-This node has been tested with n8n version 1.0.0.

 ## Resources

 - [n8n Community Nodes Documentation](https://docs.n8n.io/integrations/community-nodes/)
 - [BrowserAct API Documentation](http://www.browseract.com/docs-api)

-## Version History

-### 1.0.0 (Initial Release)

-- Basic Operation Support:
-  - Supports the `Run Agent` action, which allows you to execute BrowserAct AI Agents.
-  - Supports the `Run Workflow` action, which allows you to execute BrowserAct multi-step workflows.
-  - Supports custom input parameters (such as prompt, workflow input, and timeout).